This post may contain affiliate links. Read my full disclosure policy.

 Mexican Lamb Barbacoa - a simple delicious recipe from Oaxaca that results in tender, juicy falling off the bone lamb perfect for tacos and burritos! #tacos #barbacoa #lamb #lambrecipes #oaxaca #mexicanrecipes #cincodemayo

-Pull apart the lamb, discarding any fat.
-Place in a oven proof serving dish and strain some of the marinade to pour over the lamb, keeping it nice and moist.
+Step Five: Let cool.
+Shred beef discarding any fat.
+Place in an oven-proof serving dish and strain some of the barbacoa marinade to pour over the roast, keeping it nice and juicy.

 Print